Grass for Shade

 And our range of shade tolerant grass varieties also cope well with drought and sun so you don’t need to compromise.

 Come and explore our shade loving turf types that demonstrate high shade tolerance across the full spectrum of full sun through to dappled light and heavy shade.

-Empire Zoysia is always a stellar performer in heavy shade and our modern range of DNA certified Buffalo grasses have been delivering exceptional performance in the shade since the 1990s.
+Empire Zoysia is always a stellar performer in heavy shade and our modern range of Buffalo grasses have been delivering exceptional performance in the shade since the 1990s.